-The Fairhaven Surf Life Saving Club (FSLSC) Project has seen the redevelopment of the existing surf club site, with demolition of the existing club house and adjacent public toilets and construction of the new Surf Life Saving Club.
+The project involved the demolition of the existing club house and adjacent public toilets to make way for the construction of the new Surf Life Saving Club.

-The ground floor level incorporates a dedicated reception area, main club room with commercial kitchen and bar facilities and training areas, while at basement level there are first aid facilities, change rooms, public toilets, and access to the patrol tower, together with ample storage space.
+The ground floor level incorporates a dedicated reception area, main club room with commercial kitchen and bar facilities, and training areas.
+The basement level has first aid facilities, change rooms, public toilets, and access to the patrol tower, together with ample storage space.

 The main challenges on the project included access to the site; with the northern boundary restricted by the Great Ocean Road, while the southern edge of the new building was to be constructed within metres of a heavily eroded sand dune.
 Due to the current state of erosion, the structure of the new building incorporated bored piers that have been designed to ensure the structure will remain standing in the event of extreme erosion in the future.
 During demolition works it was discovered that both the building and the site were riddled with asbestos, resulting in significant removal and remediation works.